-What is a Digital Marketing Plan?
+What Is A Digital Marketing Plan?

 In essence, a digital marketing plan is a working document that details the strategy and the steps to implementation, including resources, timelines and budgets.
 Beginning with the goals and objectives, the marketing plan is like a roadmap on how to get to the result within a specific timeframe.

-Of course, a top-notch digital marketing plan is aimed at a defined target audience.
+Of course, a digital marketing plan is aimed at a defined target audience.
 It may even describe buyer personas and their behaviour, including where they’re directing their attention in terms of media and interests.
 This research on your potential customers can mean the difference between success and failure.

 But why is such a plan necessary for your business?
 Is it not enough to just jump in and advertise?
 Test the waters on social media, perhaps?
 Well, not quite.
 Let us find out why.

-Why is a Digital Marketing Plan Important for your Business?
+Why Is A Digital Marketing Plan Important For Your Business?

 To understand how important digital marketing is for businesses, we need to look at consumer behaviour.
 A recent study by Oberlo reveals that more than 2.1 billion people around the world made purchases online in 2020.